Home Books Training Newsletter Resources

 TLS 1.3 is a robust modern protocol

-TLS 1.3 is a completely reworked revision of TLS that supports only secure primitives and builds a foundation for the future.
+Released in 2018, TLS 1.3 is a completely reworked revision of TLS that provides strong security and builds a foundation for the future.
 This protocol version, which modern browsers and user agents support, should be what protects most of your network communication.
-Per the IETF, this is the only protocol version that will provide support for post-quantum security.
+It's the only protocol version that will be upgraded to reisist quantum computers.

 < Prev